UNCLASSIFIED (U)

 6 FAM 418.2-4 Emergency Notification System

-a. he Department of State must be able to communicate with its personnel in the event of an emergency, natural disaster, or other event affecting Department personnel, facilities or operations.
+a. he Department of State must be able to communicate with its personnel in the event of an emergency, natural hazard event, or other event affecting Department personnel, facilities or operations.
 Safety and Accountability for Everyone (SAFE) is the Department's primary system for fast, efficient, reliable communications with personnel during an emergency.

 b.
 Bureaus have the authority to collect, maintain, and use personal contact information from employees for emergency notification and other official purposes.